 The Art on Campus Committee will receive assistance and support from Facilities Management and will work in close collaboration with the Campus Planning Committee, from which it may seek input and advice as appropriate, in fulfilling its charge.
 The committee is chaired by the Director of the Museum of Art.

 - Membership.
 The Director of the Museum of Art and the Director of Facilities Management serve as permanent voting members of the committee.
-In addition, committee membership includes representatives from the School of Art and Art History, the Campus Planning Committee, the University of Iowa Foundation, the Museum of Art, and four at-large members, appointed by the chair, drawn from academic departments campus wide, and/or from the Iowa City area community.
+In addition, committee membership includes representatives from the School of Art and Art History, the Campus Planning Committee, the University of Iowa Center for Advancement, the Museum of Art, and four at-large members, appointed by the chair, drawn from academic departments campus-wide, and/or from the Iowa City area community.

 - Terms.
 All appointments are for terms of two years.
 Members may serve up to three consecutive terms at the request of the chair.